• Dental Work Risk Assessment

 Your score provides an estimate of your current risk for developing work-related aches, fatigue, and musculoskeletal strain based on your work demands, posture habits, movement capacity, and reported symptoms.
 This assessment is designed for educational and injury-prevention purposes only and is not a medical diagnosis.

-31-45 (Mild to Moderate Risk): Some risk factors are present.
-Minor limitations, fatigue, or postural demands may begin affecting your long-term comfort and performance if left unaddressed.
+36-60 (Moderate Risk): Some risk factors are present.
+You may already be experiencing occasional tightness, fatigue, or discomfort, and the physical demands of dentistry may begin affecting your long-term comfort and performance if left unaddressed.
+Improving your movement habits, physical capacity, and recovery strategies can help reduce future injury risk.

 61–90 (High to Severe Risk): Significant risk factors are present, indicating an increased likelihood of developing persistent aches, pain, or work-related musculoskeletal issues.
-Proactive intervention, movement strategies, and improving physical capacity are strongly recommended to support career longevity and reduce injury risk.
+You may already be noticing recurring discomfort that impacts your ability to tolerate the physical demands of your profession.
+Proactive intervention, targeted movement strategies, and improving physical capacity are strongly recommended to support career longevity and reduce injury risk.

 Remember: The goal is not perfect posture or avoiding movement—it's building a body that can better tolerate the demands of your profession.
 Prevention is most effective before symptoms become limiting.